gportay/cqfd6/README.md

     files='README.FOOINC output/images/sdcard.img'
     archive='cqfd-%Gh.tar.xz'

-Note: The property and its value must not have whitespace around the equal sign since cqfd6: i.e. `foo =	bar` is invalid.

 ### Comments

 The `.cqfdrc` file supports Unix shell comments: words after the character `#` are ignored to the end of the line.
 A comment cannot appear on the first line or immediately after a section header.

-Note: The traditional .ini comment is not supported anymore in cqfd6: i.e. words after the character `;`

 ### Using build flavors